lawrencecchen/supabase-cheatsheet/README.md

 # Supabase Cheatsheet

-Cheatsheets & copy-paste recipes to quickly get started with Supabase and PostgreSQL.
+Quick references & copy-paste recipes to quickly get started with Supabase and PostgreSQL.